 When you spend money on an ad in traditional media (newspapers, mailings, radio ads), it can be hard to tell: how many people saw the ad?
 How many were your target demographic?
 Did they take any actions after seeing the ad?

 It’s easier to get those answers for online advertising.
 All the services listed above will give you all sorts of statistics on how many people saw the ad, how many clicked through, what portion of the video they watched, and so on.
 This helps you decide whether the ad was money well spent.

 It’s even better if you can take this to the next level.
 Many websites allow you to see your statistics.
 So, for example, on a day you ran an ad, you can see not only how many people clicked in from your ad, but what they did once they got to your site.
 Did they click on links on the page?
 Did they look at other pages?
 How much time did they spend on your site?
 There are also some external tools that can track statistics, like Google Analytics.

 It’s even better if you can do “conversion tracking” which shows more specifically what a user did on your site after clicking through from an ad.
 These articles might be helpful to you: How to Track Facebook Ad Conversions and Understanding Conversion Tracking.

 Staying up to date

 The world of internet advertising is always changing, so if you want to be effective, update your website and your marketing strategy on a regular basis.

-In this overview, I’ve shared what I learned in summer 2014 about online marketing.
-I need to say that the online world changes very quickly, and the processes might not be the same and you might not get the same results now as I got in September 2014.
+In this overview, I’ve shared what I learned in summer 2014 about online marketing and updated in summer 2018.
+The online world changes very quickly, and the processes might not be the same and you might not get the same results now as I got then.